ecoshub/asme8/README.md

   Develop a library of common functions (e.g., string manipulation, math operations) to simplify programming.

 - **File System**:
-  Create a simple file system to manage files on external storage (e.g., SD card).
+  Create a simple file system to manage files on external storage

 - **Terminal and Shell**:
   Implement a basic terminal interface and shell for user interaction.
   - **Terminal**: Display text output and handle keyboard input.
-Support basic ANSI escape codes for cursor control and text formatting.
   - **Shell**:  Provide a command-line interface (CLI) for executing programs and managing files.